 Taking care of the precious things in our lives – like friendships, our health or that set of Waterford crystal glasses inherited from your great-grandmother – ensures they last the tests of time, and opals are no different.
 In fact, one of the most common questions we are asked is 'how do I look after my opals and opal jewellery?'.
 To help, we've come up with a handy guide on how to get the most out of this amazing gemstone and keep it in a beautiful and pristine condition throughout your lifetime and beyond.

-No need for fancy or expensive cleansers with opals; the best and most effective way to keep an opal clean is to gently wipe it with a damp soft cloth and mild detergent.
+There's no need for fancy or expensive cleansers with opals; the best and most effective way to keep an opal clean is to gently wipe it with a damp soft cloth and mild detergent mixed with warm water.

-Solid opals contain a small amount of water in their chemical makeup, so there’s no problem getting them wet, despite what you might read or hear (Ethiopian opals are another matter).
-However, if your opal is a composite stone like a doublet or triplet try to keep it out of water as best you can – a splash of H2O here and there is fine, but immersing it for long periods of time is not advisable and can affect the opal.
+Solid Australian opals contain a small amount of water in their chemical makeup, so there’s no problem getting them wet, despite what you might read or hear (Ethiopian opals are another matter).
+However, if your opal is a composite stone like a doublet or triplet, try to keep it out of water as best you can.
+A splash of water here and there is fine, but immersing it for long periods of time is not advisable and can affect the opal.
 Wearing triplet opal rings as dress rings only is recommended.

 Solid opals might love water but they’re not so hot on heat, so it’s important to keep all opals away from very hot lights and other intense heat sources such as spas, hot tubs and saunas, as extreme temperatures could cause the gemstone to expand and crack after some time.